ninamutty/backbone-review/README.md

 ### Models

 Right now our models & collections have done very little.
 We have used them to set defaults.
+Our Contact Model only stores contact information, no business logic or functions.

-Then can also connect to APIs CRUD operations, provide business logic and let Views know when the data has changed with Events.
+Models can also connect to APIs CRUD operations, provide business logic and let Views know when the data has changed with Events.

 We will utilize them a lot more with Tic-Tac-Toe, and that lesson will come on Monday.
 Yippie!

 ### Collections

 Collections are ordered groups of Models, they normally communicate with APIs for CRUD operations and let a view know of changes with the `add`, `update` and other events.

+Our Rolodex here only uses the Collection's Eventing in this application.

 ### That Other stuff
 Because our Backbone application relies on a few other libraries to get it's gear'a'grinding, we have a json file that keeps track of those libraries and will include them into our project when we run `npm install`.